 3.3 Server Hosting Fees

 You might have a backend server database for your app.
 The server hosting fees depend upon the data usage and activities that are performing in your mobile app.
 Generally, companies use Amazon AWS, Azure, and other cloud-based hosting services.
 If you use the database provided by AWS like DynamoDB, or AWS Relational database, your hosting cost may be higher.
 When you use database service provided by AWS/Azure then, they will charge you based upon how many tables you create and the read/write capacity of the tables.
 If you use open-source databases like MySQL on EC2 servers, the cost will be less.
 They also charge you based upon how many calls you make to the server.
 The other cost that you have to consider is the cost to store media files, like video, audio, images, and PDF documents.
 AWS has S3 storage services for a media file that is very inexpensive.
 Once you have launched your app and have sufficient users, then you will get an idea of the hosting fees.
-Many of our startup clients pay in the range of $20-$60 a month for server hosting services.
+Simpalm is the most affordable Startup app development company, many of our startup clients pay in the range of $20-$60 a month for server hosting services.
 If you pay $100 a month that means, you have a lot of active users and your app has got good traction in the market.
 The server fees are month to month basis, it is not an annual contract.

 2.4 Data backup

 Data backup is also a considerable thing in app maintenance.
 You can backup your app data manually or ask the cloud provider to restore and data backup.
 You should perform the data backup task regularly.
 This is helpful at the time when you lose your app data due to some issues, then you can easily recover the data.
 The data backup comes handy in the situation when someone hacked into your system, and try to erase the data.
 The cost of data backup is not much with cloud service providers.
 AWS charges roughly $1 a month to backup 20 GB of data.